okcashpro/okcash/docs/docs/packages/agent.md

 ## Key Responsibilities

-The Agent Package (`@ai16z/agent`) serves as the orchestration layer for Eliza, handling:
+The Agent Package (`@okcashpro/agent`) serves as the orchestration layer for OKai, handling:

 - Character and plugin loading
 - Runtime initialization and management